Miscellaneous

 Here are the four key considerations that an airline must make while both tweaking existing routes and planning new ones.
 Before starting a new route, airlines want to know how many passengers will travel on their flight.
 Most airlines use aviation market intelligence tools to parse and analzye all available data.

-READ: What is the ancient name of Hell?
+READ: What animal is the best scavenger?

 How do Airlines predict revenue and profitability on a route?